Frequently Asked Questions (FAQ)

 - You do not enroll for the required number of hours to receive aid.

 Do I have to apply for Federal financial aid every year?
 Yes, all students must apply for Federal financial aid every year.
 The Federal financial aid year at Coahoma consists of the fall semester, spring semester, and summer semesters.
-If you use all of your Federal financial aid during the fall and spring semesters, there will be no aid remaining for summer.
+If you use all of your Federal financial aid during the fall and spring semesters, there will be no aid remaining for summer, with the exception of Year-Round Pell.

 Do I need a certain grade point average to receive financial aid?